 What is left to do is bring the person up to speed in the organization and help him or her form personal connections and relationships with others.
 Basically this means that the last step is channeling and aiding to form a cultural integration of new hires – a strategic form of teambuilding if you wish.

-If you have followed all the process steps right, it will mean that you have a new person in your organization who is a wonderful fit and ensure not only a strong performance but also a high potential that can then be developed via team development workshops.
+If you have followed all the process steps right, it will mean that you have a new person in your organization who is a wonderful fit and ensure not only a strong performance but also a high potential that can then be developed via custom workshops or participating to open trainings.